-"AB 2920 (Arambula) will establish and expand existing inclusive college programs for students with I/DD on public 4-year university campuses, increasing the wage-earning capacity of PwI/DD throughout the state and ultimately reducing their dependence on public entitlement programs.
-By offering a sustainable funding source, AB 2920 will enhance PSE programs for PwI/DD, supporting their goals of obtaining both a college education and increased opportunities to gain competitive, integrated employment.
-The Council's sponsorship and support of AB 2920 is fully in line with its mission to represent and support the voices, goals and dreams of people with intellectual/developmental disabilities throughout California."
+"AB 447 (Arambula) will establish and expand existing inclusive college programs for students with I/DD on public 4-year university campuses, increasing the wage-earning capacity of persons with I/DD throughout the state.
+By offering a sustainable funding source, AB 447 will enhance post-secondary programs for persons with I/DD, supporting their goals of obtaining both a college education and increased opportunities to gain competitive, integrated employment."